-With National Payroll Week upon us, we have good news for anyone interested in payroll clerk jobs or working your way up to payroll manager: According to Robert Half's latest Salary Guide for Finance and Accounting, companies are bumping up compensation, frequently offering salaries above market rates.
+We have good news for anyone interested in payroll clerk jobs or working your way up to payroll manager: According to Robert Half's latest Salary Guide for Finance and Accounting, companies are bumping up compensation, and you might find a payroll manager or payroll clerk salary above market rates.

-What's more, payroll is such an important role that it's in demand in most locations.
+What's more, payroll is such an important role that it's in demand in most locations — and it's celebrated.

 “National Payroll Week celebrates the unique partnership between payroll professionals across the country and the employees they pay," says Mark Coindreau of the American Payroll Association, which founded NPW in 1996.
 "Through payroll withholding, they collect and contribute 67 percent of the annual revenue of the U.S. Treasury, money that funds critical government programs.
 Truly, America works because we’re working for America.”